hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

 ## Querying the Other Supported MDM Resources via `/$mdm-match`

 Query operations on any other supported MDM type is also allowed.
-This operation will  Patient resources that match it according to the matching rules.
+This operation will find resources that match the provided parameters according to the matching rules.
 The response includes a search score field that is calculated by averaging the number of matched rules against total rules checked for the Patient resource.
-Appropriate match grade extension is also included.
+Appropriate match grade extension is also included in the response.

 The request below may be submitted to search for `Orgaization` in case it defined as a supported MDM type: